 If you’re a non-meat eater like me visiting Bangkok, you might wonder where you’ll be able to eat.
 Veganism isn’t as rare a concept as I thought it might be in Thailand as there are now over 200 restaurants and stores in Bangkok alone.
 Yet, as you can see from May Veggie Home‘s menu, they do market themselves as “vegan food for meat lovers.”
 Since I’m not a meat eater, would I love the food anyway?

 Conveniently located in Sukhumvit, I lucked out as May Veggie Home was right around the corner from my first hotel in Bangkok.
 This meant I could go once for dinner and once for lunch but I easily could’ve gone back again and again.
+Whether you visit Bangkok for a few days or a few hours, believe me you’re going to want to get out and try some food.

 With an extensive menu, including a large one just for beverages, you might not know where to begin especially with exotic sounding names like “bael” and “blue pea.”
 It was crazy hot out at nearly 9pm and all I could think about is how I wanted something ice cold to drink.